ElesCloud/EA-WIP/primerwip.md

 - **Safe zone/spawn area**: In SLMC sims, your spawn point is usually contained within a safe zone where the opposing team is not permitted to enter during combat.
 Each group will define their own safe zone and protocol regarding it for both the defenders and the attackers.
 Intentionally entering the opposing safe zone is considered poor manners and will typically be responded to with force.
 - **Space-barring**: The space bar allows you to hover in mid air or cancel a hard-fall.
 This is considered by most to be a crutch for poorly skilled combatants and some sims outright ban this.

+*Credit goes to Kenneth Hale for the original iteration of this document.
+Thank you, Kenny.*